 I can’t believe it has already been two months since our engagement!
 Where in the hell does time go?
-Back in July, Andrew and I had started planning weekly dates as advised by my amazing life coach (more on her and that experience coming soon).
+Back in July, Andrew and I had started planning weekly dates as advised by my amazing life coach (more about her here).
 We alternate back and fourth on who plans the date.
 It was mid-august and Andrew’s week to plan the date.

 That Tuesday afternoon, I was working on the front porch.
 Andrew and I were texting back and fourth and he mentioned I needed to make sure and get the mail.
 I started bugging him about why I needed to watch for packages.
 I had the feeling something valuable was coming.
 Hint, hint a ring!
 I had been stalking online jewelers and sending him tons of recommendations.
 Totally normal right?
 Anyways, he tells me we need to move our date from later in the week to that night because it was an outdoor activity and the weather looked bad on the day he had planned for.